frankielp/frankielp/README.md

 <h3 align="center">CS Undergraduate with ultimate goal to be an AI Researcher</h3>

 - 🔭 I'm interested doing science research about Machine Learning, Natural Language Processing (NLP), and Computer Vision (CV).

-#- 👨‍💻 All of my projects are available at [https://frankielp.me](https://frankielp.me)

 - 📫 How to reach me: **lephamnhatquynh@gmail.com**

 <h3 align="center">Contact me:</h3>